Exploring Data-Driven Customer Science in The Context of Great Customer Experience

 “Make the customer experience easy, enjoyable and convenient.
 Companies that excel in customer experience make their customers so happy that they want to share their positive interactions with your brand.”

-I’m not sure about you, but these sentiments — easy, enjoyable, and convenient — are so true when it comes to being on the receiving end of customer experience.
+I don’t know about you, but I find these sentiments—easy, enjoyable, and convenient—especially true.
+They perfectly capture what it feels like to be on the receiving end of a great customer experience.
 It not only makes good business sense, but as a customer myself, I can absolutely connect with it.
 It’s incredibly easy these days to share your opinions about brand experiences thanks to the smartphone and social media.

 More often than not I’m likely to share an opinion about my experience under only two circumstances: